AndRu-v1/AndRu-v1/README.md

 - 👋 Hi, I’m Andrey.
-I'm realy want to become IT project manager it in a liading global IT company.
+I'm realy want to become an IT project manager in a liading global IT company(EPAM).
 Unfortunatli, at the moment my level of English and my knowledge are not so extansive, but i have extra motivation to achieve this goal.
 So let's start this sprint...
 - 👀 I’m interested in project management, development, testing, implementation, machine learning, AI, BiGData and mobile software.over: ski, kite, valeboll.
 - 🌱 I’m currently learning English, Project Management(agile, Scrum, kunban,pmbook), DEVOPS(ci/cd, testing,versions), development.